 by Abdullah Khaliqi

-Abdullah Khaliqi, PE, CPQ is academic market leader and senior associate at Fitzemeyer & Tocci Associates, Inc.
+Abdullah Khaliqi, PE, CPQ is academic market leader and associate principal at Fitzemeyer & Tocci.